-We hope to enhance the value of intangible cultural heritage for future sustainability by brining back the historical knowledge and taste of local sustainable seafood to the Dublin people.
-We aim to raise the awareness amongst Irish people of being an Island nation with a wealth of food from the ocean around us.
+With Food Smart Dublin we hope to enhance the value of tangible and intangible coastal cultural heritage for future sustainability by brining back the historical knowledge and taste of local sustainable seafood to the Dublin people.
+We aim to raise awareness amongst Irish people of being an island nation with a wealth of food and other resources from the ocean around us.

-Cordula Scherer & Poul Holm 2020, FoodSmart City Dublin: A framework for sustainable seafood Food Ethics 5(7), p1-13 DOI
+Cordula Scherer & Poul Holm 2020.
+FoodSmart City Dublin: A framework for sustainable seafood Food Ethics 5(7), p1-13

-We successfully applied for additional funding from the Marine Institute under their recurring Networking & Travel Award scheme.
-This funding (NT/20/35) will contribute to our interactive, blend - in approach workshop series on sustainable seafood in close collaboratio with Eco-Unesco.
-Specifically, our cooking workshop (workshop 5) with Niall Sabongi will benefit from this additional grant.
-In this workshop, the recruited Eco-Unesco students will learn how to cook a three course meal from sustainable, locally sourced seafood.
+We successfully applied for additional funding from the Marine Institute under their recurring Networking & Travel Award scheme as well as their open access publication scheme.
+This funding contributed to our interactive, blend - in approach workshop series on sustainable seafood in close collaboratio with Eco-Unesco, specifically, our cooking workshop (workshop 5) with Niall Sabongi.
+The open access grant enabled our book "One Year of Irish Seafood" be freely available online.
+Food Smart Dublin appreciates the small grant support from the Marine Institute.

 Follow us on social media: